-The normal passage of tears is from the gland on the outer corner of your eye to the inner corner, through to your nose and into your throat.
-If there is a blockage in the passage from the eye to the nose a watery or infected eye may result.
+The normal flow of tears is from the gland on the outer upper corner of your eye to the inner corner, through to your nose and into your throat.
+If there is a blockage in the passage from the eye to the nose, a watery or infected eye may result.

 THE CANALICULI are fine horizontal passages that connect both the punctum with the tear sac.